feedmari/linux-network-monitor/README.md

 # Linux Network Monitor
-A tool that can be used in order to monitor the network on Linux machine.
+A tool that can be used in order to monitor the network on Linux machines.
-This tool was developed during the Offensive Technologies course at University of Trento
+This software was developed during the Offensive Technologies course at University of Trento.

 ## Installation
 ```